Tourism Counts in Waterloo Region

 DYK: One in 10 jobs in Canada relies on the Tourism industry

-National Tourism Week takes place April 7–11, 2025, and this year’s campaign invites all Canadians to raise their voices and show support under the inspiring theme:
+National Tourism Week takes place April 20-24, 2026, and this year’s campaign invites all Canadians to raise their voices and show support under the inspiring theme: Canada is powered by Tourism.
+Now in its 16th year, National Tourism Week highlights the vital role tourism plays in local economies and in shaping Canada’s community identity, culture, and vitality.

 How does tourism contribute to Waterloo Region?